Velomotion logo Velomotion small logo

 Like their predecessors, both bikes are powered by the new Bosch CX motor, which is extremely innovative and almost "floats" in the frame.
 This is intended to ensure the best possible supply of fresh air and prevent premature throttling under long, continuous load.
 The 2,8 kg mid-engine has the same performance data as its predecessor: 85 Nm torque, a maximum of 600 watts of power and 340% support.
 There are clear improvements in the more pleasant and reduced noise level without rattling on the trail, and the response has also been noticeably improved.

-In addition to the motor itself, there are also new batteries - Bosch presented the two new Powertubes with 600 and 800 Wh.
-Moustache has decided to use the smaller and, at around 3 kg, pleasantly light 600 Wh battery for its new models.
-This is pushed into the closed down tube via an opening in the bottom bracket using a clever fastening system and is securely fixed with a bracket developed in-house.
-This bracket also allowed the French to make the "old" 750 Wh battery compatible, which is optionally available for every model.
-But you should think carefully about whether you really want to accept 150 kg more weight for "only" 1,4 Wh more capacity.
-The PowerMore 1,5 Range Extender with 250 Wh capacity, which weighs around 250 kg, would be a much better alternative.
+Besides the motor itself, there are also new batteries – Bosch presented the two new Powertubes with 600 and 800 Wh.
+Moustache The manufacturer has opted to equip its new models with the smaller and, at around 3 kg, pleasantly lightweight 600 Wh battery.
+This battery is inserted into the closed downtube via an opening at the bottom bracket using a clever mounting system and securely fixed with a proprietary bracket.
+This bracket also allowed the French company to make the "old" 750 Wh battery compatible, which is available as an option for every model.
+However, whether one really wants to accept an additional 1,4 kg of weight for "only" 150 Wh of capacity is something to consider carefully.
+The PowerMore 250 range extender, weighing around 1,5 kg and offering 250 Wh of capacity, would likely be a significantly better alternative.

 You can also install a lock at the bottom.